ystmg/slack-emojinator/README.md

 # Slack Emojinator

-## Now You can download image from internet And they are auto resized into 128px!
+## Now You can download image from the internet And it gets resized into 128px automatically!

 Use it with command `python upload.py emoji_name http://example.com/image.jpeg`